-Regular exercise, a solid sleep schedule, time outdoors and a healthy diet is good for us.
+We know, we know: regular exercise, a solid sleep schedule, time outdoors and a healthy diet is good for us.
 We know it’s good in principle, the problem is that, in practice, the follow through takes planning and implementing.
-Prioritising is a constant challenge, but our bodies are intelligent and intuitive, and there are simple things it needs to function at its optimum.
-We know what’s good for us, and our bodies know too: less time sitting in front of the TV and more time exercising, less coffee and more water, less just-because gin-nights (yes, less, not none) and more thoughtful routines.
+Prioritising can feel like a constant challenge, but our bodies are intelligent and intuitive, and there are simple things it needs to function at its optimum.
+We know what’s good for us and our bodies know too: less time sitting in front of the TV and more time exercising, less coffee and more water, less “just because” gin-nights (yes, less, not none!) and more thoughtful routines.

 Read more: How Hard Is It To Be Vegan In Hong Kong?

 So, no matter what state of mind you’re in, avoid isolating yourself and make an effort to connect with people who bring you up.
-Human’s have an innate need to be part of a “tribe” and the loss of that collective feel can cause deep psychological struggles.
+Humans have an innate need to be part of a “tribe” and the loss of that collective feel can cause deep psychological struggles.
 Even in times of extreme crisis, a sense of community can support people’s wellbeing (did you know that the suicide rate in NYC after 911 actually dropped?).
-Above all else, building a life where you’re connected with others is rewarding, and hearing people you trust offer alternative views is the best way to bring perspective into a difficult situation.
+Above all else, building a life where you’re connected to others is rewarding and hearing people you trust offer alternative views is the best way to bring perspective into a difficult situation.

 Read more: What I’ve Learnt From Volunteering at a Cambodian Orphanage

 Pick any action point that speaks to you from this article and try it for yourself.
 Let each step lead you onto the next discovery, so you’re (ideally) constantly striving to establish thought patterns and daily routines to guide you through positive, gradual, mental change.